Deep Space 2: Mission failure

 The board concluded that the probes and their components were not tested adequately before launch.

 Aftermath

-Despite the failures of Mars Polar Lander and the two Deep Space 2 probes, Planum Australe, which served as their exploration target, would in later years be explored by European Space Agency's MARSIS radar, which examined and analyzed the site from Mars' orbit and even determined that the area had water beneath its vast area of ice.
-Images which were obtained from MASRIS also determined that the water discovered beneath Planum Australe was in fact saltwater.
+Despite the failures of Mars Polar Lander and the two Deep Space 2 probes, Planum Australe, which served as their exploration target, would in later years be explored by European Space Agency's MARSIS radar, which examined and analyzed the site from Mars's orbit and even determined that the area had water beneath its vast area of ice.
+Images which were obtained from MARSIS also determined that the water discovered beneath Planum Australe was in fact saltwater.